Brown in ferocious Commons attack on News International

 News International has denied stories about Mr Brown were sourced illegally.

-The former prime minister mounted the fierce attack in a debate in Parliament - the first major one he has spoken in since he left power last year.'Not cosy'
+The former prime minister mounted the fierce attack in a debate in Parliament - the first major one he has spoken in since he left power last year.

 He defended his government's relationship with News International, saying he had "stood up for the public interest" in his dealings with the Murdoch-owned press and not struck any private deals.